-The London Heart Rhythm Program at Western University (London Health Sciences Center, University Hospital) offers a 2-year Royal College accredited AFC Diploma Program in Adult Cardiac Electrophysiology.
-A 1-year training program is also available for a select number of candidates who are chosen on a case-by-case basis based on prior training and skill level.
+The London Heart Rhythm Program at Western University (London Health Sciences Center, University Hospital) offers a two-year Royal College accredited AFC Diploma Program in Adult Cardiac Electrophysiology.
+A one-year training program is also available for a select number of candidates who are chosen on a case-by-case basis based on prior training and skill level.

 This fellowship aims to provide its trainees with a solid foundation in the fundamentals of electrophysiology, with a strong emphasis on clinical training and research.